 Stormwater Drawing: DN1050-DN1350 manholes

-Wastewater drawing: DN1050 - DN1350 manholes

-Wastewater drawing: Typical dimensions for manholes greater than DN1350
+Stormwater Drawing: Typical dimensions for manholes greater than DN1350

 Connections to manholes

 Open cascade is permitted into manholes over 2.0m in depth and for pipes up to and including 300mm diameter providing the steps are clear of any cascade.
 Refer to Stormwater drawing: DN1050 manholes.
 The bases of all manholes must be benched and haunches to a smooth finish to accommodate the inlet and outlet pipes.
 Pipelines connecting at or below design water level in the MH must do so at an angle of not greater than 90 degrees to the main pipeline direction of inflow.
 Local pipelines connecting above design water level may do so at any angle.
 The invert of a private connection must connect to the manhole at a level no lower than the average of the soffit levels of the main inlet and outlet pipes.